ckeditor/ckeditor4-docs/guides/dev/features/notifications/README.md

 # Notifications

 <p class="requirements">This feature was introduced in <strong>CKEditor 4.5</strong>.
-It is provided through an optional plugins <a href="http://ckeditor.com/addon/notification">Notification</a> and <a href="http://ckeditor.com/addon/notificationaggregator">Notification Aggregator</a> that are not included in the CKEditor presets available from the <a href="http://ckeditor.com/download">Download</a> site and <a href="#!/guide/dev_widget_installation">need to be added to your custom build</a> with <a href="http://ckeditor.com/builder">CKBuilder</a>.</p>
+It is provided through an optional plugins <a href="http://ckeditor.com/addon/notification">Notification</a> and <a href="http://ckeditor.com/addon/notificationaggregator">Notification Aggregator</a> that are not included in the CKEditor presets available from the <a href="http://ckeditor.com/download">Download</a> site and <a href="#!/guide/dev_plugins">need to be added to your custom build</a> with <a href="http://ckeditor.com/builder">CKBuilder</a>.</p>

 Since CKEditor 4.5 it is possible to use notifications to show the user information about operations status in the editor.
 Notifications let you show information in a consistent way and all plugins using notifications API will show information in the same way.
-This API also allows you to integrate editor's notifications with your page (your CMS for example).
+This API also allows you to integrate editor's notifications with your website (your CMS for example).
 Note that notifications do not work with dialogs so no dialog should be displayed when the notifications is to be shown.

 There are multiple types of notifications.
 To learn more check {@link CKEDITOR.plugins.notification#type}.

-{@img notification.png Inline Notifications example}
+{@img notification.png Notifications example}

-To show simple notification you need to create `notification` instance and call the {@link CKEDITOR.plugins.notification#show} method or you can use {@link CKEDITOR.editor#showNotification} shortcut:
+To show a simple notification you need to {@link CKEDITOR.plugins.notification#constructor create notification} instance and call the {@link CKEDITOR.plugins.notification#show} method or you can use {@link CKEDITOR.editor#showNotification} shortcut:

 	// Editor needs notification plugin.
 	var editor = CKEDITOR.replace( 'editor1', {